Daniel4000-dev/AWS-custom-VPC/README.md

 - IPv4 and IPv6 CIDR block?
 - While creating a Subnet, what is the importance of choosing an Availability Zone?
 - When choosing a Subnet's IPv4 CIDR, why must it lie within the VPC's IPv4 CIDR block?
+- What is the funtion of the IGW?
+What is Route Tables and it's function in this setup?
+- What is the essence of adding the 0.0.0.0/0 Destination Route to the Route Table?